 • CAMPING - Camping equipment is not provided and will not be sold on site.
 Please be cautious of space, no bringing 6 man tents for 1 person.
 There will be a designated area for those who wish to camp in a quiet place, you don't need a specific ticket for this, the area chosen for this will be labelled on the map published nearer the time.
 Please note the area will be first come first served

-• WHAT TO BRING/TOP TIPS - It’s worth spending that little bit extra on the one thing that comes between you and the unpredictable English weather when camping!
+• WHAT TO BRING/TOP TIPS - When it comes to a tent, it’s worth spending that little bit extra on the one thing that comes between you and the unpredictable English weather when camping!
 Split the cost with your friends and get a tent that’s comfy and practical.
 An airbed is that little bit of luxury after a long day of fun too and remember it gets cold when the sun goes down so take a few extra layers!
 Bringing earplugs means you are guaranteed a full night’s sleep whenever you decide to call it a night.
+Bring a camping chair to have something comfortable to sit on.
 Things that you can leave at home, then do!
 Avoid leaving your phone, money or other valuables in your tent in the day.
 You can get portable phone chargers that last you an entire weekend, charging your phone a good four times!
 When you sleep put your valuables at the bottom of your sleeping bag.
 Thefts are rare, but it’s best to be safe than sorry.
 Not every stall will take card payments and don’t rely on a close by ATM machine either.
 Plan those pennies in advance and get enough to enjoy yourself!
 Other important camping must haves that are usually forgotten are the everyday essentials that you don’t think about!
-Toothpaste, hand soap, toothbrush, sunscreen, hat, sunglasses mirror, hairbrush, baby wipes (eco-friendly ones!), toilet roll – just in case the loo’s happen to run out.
+Toothpaste, hand soap, toothbrush, Sunscreen, hat, sunglasses, mirror, hairbrush, baby wipes (eco-friendly ones!), toilet roll – just in case the loo’s happen to run out.
 A raincoat is always a good one to bring in case the rain starts.
 Speaking of water- a water carrier to keep by your tent is always handy too!

 • CARAVANS/CAMPERVANS - There will be a section of the carpark designated for you to park, which is right outside the entrance and has electric hook-up.
 However all the electric hook-up spaces are now sold out.
 You can still come in a van/campervan and park it in the caravan section, it just won't have electric hook-up.
 Just buy a normal parking pass!
 If you're in a family, you will be able to access the family camping field once inside to socialise with the other families and access all the various activities available in the field